BaltimoreOpenAir/WeatherCube/README.md

 ## Circuit Boards

+### Componnent list:

+1- The main board: It supports the microcontrollers.
+Its the brain of the device 2- Charging controller: provides power to the main board, charge up the battery with the solar panel 3- Lithium polymere battery: holds the power for the device 4- Analog front end board:

+## Electronic Assembly:

 ### Solder male header pins onto the main sensor board
 ### Solder the main sensor board to the solar charging board
 ### Plug the Analogue Front End board to the main sensor board